Why We're Special

-Present membership is approximately 1,000 boys and girls and is open to all youth between the ages of six and eighteen regardless of race, religion, creed, national origin, social or economic background.
+Membership is open to all youth between the ages of six and eighteen regardless of race, religion, creed, national origin, social or economic background.
 CURRENTLY, under COVID-safe operations, our program participation is limited.

 The Club is open every day after school, when kids have free time and need positive productive outlets

 Applications for membership are available at the Club and must be signed by a parent or guardian.
 Dues are $15.00 annually.
 Program fees are additional and scholarships are available for those in need.